-- There are a number of sensitive catchments (DWSCs) within the Shire and the protection of these areas is important for the supply of potable water, maintenance of public health and the environment; - Within the DWSCs, development is currently restricted to 1 dwelling per 40 hectares; the implementation of the DWMP by Council will enable Water Corporations to appropriately relax this restriction and assess development at a higher density within these catchments, on a case by case basis; - Failing DWM systems have the potential to pollute the environment; - There are a number of significant constraints, e.g. challenging soils, proximity to water bodies and existing small properties/parcels, which limit the effectiveness of DWM systems in some parts of the Shire.
-To enable improvements to be made in areas where existing DWM systems have historically proved problematic, Council needs to develop strategies to assist DWM system owners to upgrade or replace systems where appropriate; - Physical environments (including climate patterns) may limit the effectiveness of DWM systems within the Shire and therefore many systems may require a high level of design and management to ensure each DWM system is sustainable; and - To ensure that DWM systems associated with new development can operate in a sustainable manner, a high level of design and management is required and Council needs to develop policies and procedures to allow development to proceed in a manner which appropriately protects public health and the environment.
+- There are a number of sensitive catchments (DWSCs) within the Shire and the protection of these areas is important for the supply of potable water, maintenance of public health and the environment: - Within the DWSCs, development is currently restricted to 1 dwelling per 40 hectares; the implementation of the DWMP by Council will enable Water Corporations to appropriately relax this restriction and assess development at a higher density within these catchments, on a case by case basis; - Failing DWM systems have the potential to pollute the environment;

+- There are a number of significant constraints, e.g. challenging soils, proximity to water bodies and existing small lots, which limit the effectiveness of DWM systems in some parts of the Shire.
+To enable improvements to be made in areas where existing DWM systems have historically proved problematic, Council needs to develop strategies to assist DWM system owners to upgrade or replace systems where appropriate; - Soil assessments undertaken as part of the Land Capability Assessments (LCA) are not consistent with locality data for the region; - Council has had issues with the quality of some LCA reports in the past, this has since improved and the relationships with LCA assessor has strengthened. - Additional limitations have been applied by Water Corporations in respect to planning permit applications within DWSCs, setting requirements above and beyond the EPA Code of Practice, Australian Standard and DWMP; - DWM designs should be undertaken to include all nominal rooms that can be separated by a door; this includes studies; - Ongoing trend for split wastewater treatment with greywater treatment and irrigation; - Physical environments (including climate patterns) may limit the effectiveness of DWM systems within the Shire and therefore many systems may require a high level of design and management to ensure each DWM system is sustainable; and - To ensure that DWM systems associated with new development can operate in a sustainable manner, a high level of design and management is required and Council needs to develop policies and procedures to allow development to proceed in a manner which appropriately protects public health and the environment.